Mormon handcart pioneers

 The Mormon handcart pioneers were participants in the migration of members of the Church of Jesus Christ of Latter-day Saints (LDS Church) to Salt Lake City, Utah, who used handcarts to transport their belongings.
 The Mormon handcart movement began in 1856 and continued until 1860.

 Motivated to join their fellow church members in Utah, but lacking funds for full teams of oxen or horses, nearly 3,000 Mormon pioneers from England, Wales, Scotland and Scandinavia made the journey from Iowa or Nebraska to Utah in ten handcart companies.
 The trek was disastrous for two of the companies, the Willie and Martin companies.
 Both started their journey dangerously late in 1856 and were caught by heavy snow and severe temperatures in central Wyoming.
 Despite a dramatic rescue effort, more than 210 of the 980 pioneers in these two companies died along the way.
 John Chislett, a survivor, wrote, "Many a father pulled his cart, with his little children on it, until the day preceding his death."

-Although only about 5 percent of the 1846–1868 Latter-day Saint emigrants made the journey west using handcarts, the handcart pioneers have become an important symbol in LDS culture, representing the faithfulness and sacrifice of the pioneer generation.
+Although only about five percent of the 1846–1868 Latter-day Saint emigrants made the journey west using handcarts, the handcart pioneers have become an important symbol in LDS culture, representing the faithfulness and sacrifice of the pioneer generation.
 They continue to be recognized and honored in events such as Pioneer Day, church pageants, and similar commemorations.

 Background to the migration

 The Latter Day Saints were first organized in 1830.
 Early members of the church often encountered hostility, primarily due to their practice of withdrawing from secular society and gathering in locales to practice their religious beliefs.
 Neighbors who were not Mormon felt threatened by the church's rapid growth in numbers, its tendency to vote as a bloc and acquire political power, its claims of divine favor, and the practice of polygamy.
 Violence against the church and its members caused most church members to move from Ohio to Missouri, then to Illinois.
-Despite the frequent moves, church members were unable to prevent opposition, culminating in the extermination order against all Mormons living in Missouri by the state's governor Lilburn Boggs in 1838 and the murder of their leader Joseph Smith in 1844.
+Despite the frequent moves, church members were unable to prevent opposition, culminating in the extermination order against all Mormons living in Missouri by the state's governor Lilburn Boggs in 1838 and the killing of their leader Joseph Smith in 1844.
 After Smith's death, Brigham Young said that he had received divine direction to organize the church members.
 In early 1846 he began leading them beyond the western frontier of the United States to settle in the Great Basin.